-Collect information from others involved.
+- Collect information from others involved.
 You should also share your information.
-You'll need to exchange your name, contact information, and driver license number and insurance company and policy number.

-Take photos or videos of any damage to the vehicles.

-Provide information to the police or other emergency officials if requested.

-File a collision report form, within 4 days of a crash, if a law enforcement officer doesn't do this for you.
+You'll need to exchange: - O Name, contact information, and driver license number - O Insurance company and policy number - Take photos or videos of any damage to the vehicles. - Provide information to the police or other emergency officials if requested. - File a collision report form, within 4 days of a crash, if a law enforcement officer doesn't do this for you.
 The form is required by state law.

-Reporting an injury
+Go to dol.wa.gov and search collision report form.

+REPORTING AN INJURY